dimitri-nicolo/calico/v2.0/getting-started/docker/tutorials/security-using-calico-profiles-and-policy.md

 ## Multiple networks

-Whilst the Docker API supports the ability to attach a container to multiple networks, it is not possible to use this feature of Docker when using {{site.prodname}}.
+Whilst the Docker API supports the ability to attach a container to multiple networks, it is not possible to use this feature of Docker when using {{site.tseeprodname}}.

 However, using the selector-based approach for defining network policy it is possible to achieve the same effect of overlapping networks but with a far